Vaginal transplantation

 Vaginal transplantation is procedure whereby donated or laboratory-grown vagina tissue is used to create a 'neovagina'.
 It is most often used in women who have vaginal aplasia (the congenital absence of a vagina).

 Background

 Vaginal aplasia is a rare medical condition in which the vagina does not form properly before birth.
-Sufferers of the condition may have a partially formed vagina, or none at all.
+Those with the condition may have a partially formed vagina, or none at all.
 The condition is typically treated by reconstructive surgery.
 First a space is surgically created where the vagina would typically exist.
 Then tissue from another part of the body is harvested, molded into the shape of a vagina, and grafted into the vagina cavity.
 This technique has significant drawbacks.
 Typically, the implanted tissue does not function normally as a muscle, which can lead to low enjoyment of sexual intercourse.
 Additionally, stenosis (narrowing of the cavity) can occur over time.
 Most women require multiple surgeries before a satisfactory result is achieved.
 An alternative to traditional reconstructive surgery is transplantation.